 - Federal Contractors Program

-If your business has 100 employees or more and works on federal government contracts worth $1 million or more, you have to meet certain employment equity requirements.
+Your business has 100 employees or more and works on federal government contracts of $1 million or more?
+You must meet employment equity requirements.

 - BC Human Rights Tribunal